 EMERGING MUSICIANS AND BANDS FROM BRISTOL: A PINK WAFER GUIDE

 Bristol’s vibrant music scene has a long history of acting as the vanguard for sonic innovation in the UK, and the impact of the arrival of dub in the city continues to be felt.
-As a city with such a continually rich cultural offering, it’s no surprise that current performers, bands, and producers all share a relentless approach to music making in 2019.
-Here are 20 of our favourites who are making waves on both a local and a national level across the UK.
+As a city with such a continually rich cultural offering, it’s no surprise that current performers, bands, and producers all share a relentless approach to music making.

 Watch Little John Waynes.